Editable resources

 Clinicians supporting clients with different literacy or learning needs

-Adapt CBT tools to your clients’ needs without compromising clinical quality.
+Adapt tools to your clients’ needs without compromising clinical quality.